 |Technologies:||React Native Swift Iot .Net Core 2+|

 A US hospital contacted Team A to design a digital middleman between patients and medical personnel.
-The main concern was catering to patients who had to be immobilized as a result of a serious medical case or after a severe injury.
+The main concern was catering to patients who had to be immobilized as a result of a serious medical condition or severe injury.
 They needed a virtual assistant enabling two-way patient-provider communication that didn’t have pushing buttons at its core.

 Power in details

-Voice commands could trigger the performance of such tasks as reporting an emergency, contacting medical staff on duty, finding lab results, medication and treatment details (when allowed), scheduling appointments, etc.
+Voice commands could trigger the performance of such tasks as reporting an emergency, contacting medical staff, finding lab results, medication and treatment details (when allowed), scheduling appointments, etc.

-The patient-oriented application enabled hands-free communication for smoother hospital workflow and more satisfied patients creating unique personalized experiences.
+The patient-oriented application enabled hands-free communication for a smoother hospital workflow and more satisfied patients, thus creating unique personalized experiences.

 The voice-activated software was embedded in the control device creating emotional attachment and patient engagement.

-Three months after introducing the device powered with the software, hospital managers reported growth of patient experience improvement.
+Three months after introducing the device powered with the software, hospital managers reported improvement in patient experience.